Jdo300/Roo-Code/cline_docs/activeContext.md

-# Active Context: Roo Code WebSocket Server
+# Active Context: Roo Code WebSocket Server & Settings Interface

 ## What We're Working On Now

-We've successfully implemented the WebSocket server feature for the Roo Code VSCode extension and fixed the build issues.
-The implementation is complete and meets all the specified requirements, with the plugin now building and running successfully.
-The next steps are to run the WebSocket server tests to verify full functionality.
+We've successfully implemented the WebSocket server feature for the Roo Code VSCode extension and fixed all testing issues.
+The WebSocket functionality is now fully tested with passing tests.
+Our next focus is troubleshooting the settings interface to address several UI issues that need attention.

 ## Recent Changes